-If the calf is the product of a semen purchase (AI), a Semen Certificate signed by the owner of the bull semen must accompany the application.
+If the calf is the product of a semen purchase (AI), a bill of sale signed by the owner of the bull semen may accompany the application.
 If a bull was leased, his owner must sign the bottom of the application.
 In addition, calves resulting from (ET) procedures must be DNA tested through the Society prior to being eligible for registration.